$password must be replaced with the password for logging in to the database.

 geom_geometrycollection GEOMETRYCOLLECTION, -- Geometry collection type

-geom_geometry GEOMETRY -- General geometry type, can store any geometry value.
+geom_geometry GEOMETRY -- General geometry type that can store any geometry value.

 );

 When you define a spatial column, you can explicitly specify the SRID.
-If no SRID is defined for a column, the optimizer does not select spatial indexes for a query, but it still generates index records for INSERT and UPDATE operations.
+If no SRID is specified for a column, the optimizer does not use spatial indexes during queries.
+However, index records are still generated during inserts and updates.

-NOT NULLconstraint and an SRID for a spatial column, you can define spatial indexes on the spatial column.
-In other words, only columns defined with SRIDs can use spatial indexes.If you have defined an SRID for a spatial column, an error will be reported when you insert other SRID values.
+NOT NULLconstraint and specify the SRID for a spatial column, you can define a spatial index on the column.
+In other words, only columns that specify the SRID can use spatial indexes.If you specify the SRID for a spatial column, an error is returned when you insert a value with a different SRID.